Thomas Struth

 Thomas Struth (born 11 October 1954) is a German photographer who is best known for his Museum Photographs series, black and white photographs of the streets of Düsseldorf and New York taken in the 1970s, and his family photographs series.
 Struth lives and works between Berlin and New York.

 Early life and education

-Born to ceramic potter Gisela Struth and bank director Heinrich Struth in Geldern, Germany, Struth trained at the Düsseldorf Academy from 1973 until 1980 where he initially studied painting under Peter Kleemann and, from 1974, Gerhard Richter.
+Born on 11 October 1954 to ceramic potter Gisela Struth and bank director Heinrich Struth in Geldern, Germany, Struth trained at the Düsseldorf Academy from 1973 until 1980 where he initially studied painting under Peter Kleemann and, from 1974, Gerhard Richter.
 Increasingly drawn to photography and with Richter's support, Struth, along with Candida Höfer, Axel Hütte, and Tata Ronkholz, joined the first year of the new photography class run by Bernd and Hilla Becher, in 1976.

 Work

 In 1976, as part of a student exhibition at the Academy, Struth first showed a grid composed of 49 photographs taken from a centralized perspective on Düsseldorf's deserted streets, each of them obeying a strict logic of central symmetry.
 The compositions are simple and the photographs are neither staged nor digitally manipulated in post-production.
 Strong contrasts of light and shade are also avoided, Struth preferring the greyish, uninflected light of early morning.
 This serves to enhance the neutral treatment of the scenes.

 In 1977, Struth and Hütte travelled to England for two months, and teamed up to photograph different aspects of housing in the urban context of East London.
 In 1978 Struth was the first artist in residence at P.S.
 1 Studios, Long Island City.
 In 1979 Struth travelled to Paris to visit Thomas Schütte, a fellow student at the Kunstakademie, and continued his photographs of cityscapes.
 He went on to produce similar series in Rome (1984), Edinburgh (1985), Tokyo (1986), and elsewhere.
 These early works largely consisted of black-and-white shots of streets.
 Skyscrapers were another feature of his work, with many of his photographs attempting to show the relationship people have with their modern-day environment.

 In the mid-1980s, Struth added a new dimension to his work when he started to produce family portraits, some of which are in colour and others in black and white.
 This was after a meeting with psychoanalyst Ingo Hartmann.
 As a result, these works attempt to show the underlying social dynamics within a seemingly still photograph.